Summary of research interests

 You can read the abstract on the National Science Foundation website.

 The project aims to improve the information practices of people who operate, maintain, and renovate facilities.

-Specifically, by applying tools found in machine learning and computer vision, we hope to make Building Information Models easier to update throughout the life-cycle of a facility.
+Specifically, by applying tools found in machine learning and computer vision, we made Building Information Models easier to update throughout the life-cycle of a facility.

 We are in the process of releasing an RGB-D dataset of building facilities for semantic segmentation research – 3DFacilities.

 My master’s degree was focused on developing automated quality control tools for industrial construction, specifically pipe spool fabrication.